Anytime-Valid Tests of Group Invariance through Conformal Prediction: Acknowledgements

 \section{Acknowledgements}

-We thank the attendants of the Seminar on Anytime-Valid Inference ``E-readers'' at \textit{Centrum Wiskunde \& Informatica} in Amsterdam for their input and valuable insights.
-In particular, we thank Nick Koning for fruitful discussions.
+We thank the attendees of the Seminar on Anytime-Valid Inference ``E-readers'' at \emph{Centrum Wiskunde \& Informatica} in Amsterdam for their input and valuable insights.
+In particular, we are grateful to Peter Gr\"unwald for feedback on a first version of this article, and Nick Koning for fruitful discussions.